maestroi/nimiq-doom/README.md

-# Nimiq DOS Games Onchain
+# Nimiq: Retro Games Onchain

-A project that stores DOS game files (and other binaries) on the Nimiq blockchain by splitting them into 64-byte transaction payload chunks.
-Anyone can reconstruct the file from the chain and play it using DOS emulators like DOSBox or JS-DOS.
+A project that stores retro game files (DOS, Game Boy, and other classic games) on the Nimiq blockchain by splitting them into 64-byte transaction payload chunks.
+Anyone can reconstruct the file from the chain and play it using emulators like DOSBox, JS-DOS, or Game Boy emulators.

 **🌐 Live Demo:** [https://maestroi.github.io/nimiq-doom/](https://maestroi.github.io/nimiq-doom/)